Balanced decision making. Together.

 Gender equality in the workplace goes far beyond equal pay.
 Wage differences often reflect other, more deep-seated inequalities throughout the employment process within an organisation.
 Based on the leaky pipeline literature, which analyses gender imbalances by increasing hierarchy levels, CORESO offers a comprehensive solution to identify sources of inequality and corrective measures for private and public entities.

 The awareness of professionals is essential to effectively deal with issues within one's organisation, especially when it comes to sensitive issues.
 It is equally important to properly assess how broad and complex those issues are.
-In this context, we spoke in alliance with our affiliate Roman Graf at the training programme of the University of Geneva (UNIGE) on equality and the labour market in Switzerland.
+In this context, we presented in collaboration with our affiliates Roman Graf and Begoña Lopez at the training programme of the University of Geneva (UNIGE) on equality and the labour market in Switzerland.

 Thanks to the engaging participation from group members with different professional backgrounds, most of them from human resources, we had a rich and conclusive exchange.
 The conclusions of this workshop were shared with the group at the end of the session through a report.